JamesDullaghan/learn_python_the_hard_way/readme.markdown

 # Learn Python the Hard Way Excercises

-Getting comfortable with the basics of python
+Getting comfortable with the basics & syntax of python through repetition

 #### Comparisons to ruby